+From our experience, the time frame of many current searches is either too short or too long.
 Let's hold rigidly to a flexible plan.

-Do your theories inform your next step, or just explain yesterday's reality?
+Do your theories inform your next step or just explain yesterday's reality.

-Most transition rules were invented to prevent bad things happening, rather than to ensure that good things happen.
+Most transition rules were invented to prevent bad things happening rather than ensuring that good things happen.